Rethinking player evaluation in sports: Goals above expectation and beyond: Results

 \subsection{Evaluating shooting skill: GAX \emph{vs}.\ rGAX}

 We computed empirical GAX and rGAX for all 728 players in our data, and display the results in Figure~\ref{fig:GAX_vs_rGAX}.
 Figure~\ref{fig:GAX_vs_rGAX}A shows a scatterplot of empirical GAX and rGAX fitted as described in Section~\ref{sec:comp}.
 The high correlation between empirical GAX and rGAX indicates that both metrics measure shooting skills similarly.
 This is desirable as rGAX can and should be interpreted in the same manner as the commonly used GAX.
 Additionally, this suggests that a suitably designed xG model used to compute (empirical) GAX may be able to adequately capture shooting skill. rGAX, however, allow for more insights: A major advantage of rGAX is that they enable statistical uncertainty quantification by computing confidence intervals and $p$-values.
 In Figure~\ref{fig:GAX_vs_rGAX}B, we show the top ten players ranked by empirical rGAX as well as five well-known players.
 The one-sided confidence intervals for the 15 players are shown in that figure.
 Hence, we are able to identify which players' rGAX are significantly greater than 0 (at the 5\% significance level).
 This is not only desirable from a statistical perspective but also opens up new possibilities for evaluating the stability of GAX.
-Instead of the classical approach of comparing empirical GAX (or rGAX) from one season to the next \citep{BSPC24}, it is possible to analyze $p$-values over various seasons.
+Instead of the classical approach of comparing empirical GAX (or rGAX) from one season to the next \citep{BSPC24}, it is possible to analyze $p$-values and confidence intervals for rGAX over various seasons.
+We cannot directly test/address this in this manuscript due to limited data availability.
 Furthermore, we can interpret these values in terms of the PLLM of Section~\ref{sec:PLLM}.
-Figure~\ref{fig:GAX_vs_rGAX}B shows that for all of the top ten players according to (empirical) rGAX, the one-sided confidence interval does not contain the value 0.
+Figure~\ref{fig:GAX_vs_rGAX}B shows that for all of the top ten players according to (empirical) rGAX, the one-sided confidence intervals do not contain the value 0.
 Relating rGAX to the PLLM via Proposition \ref{thm:prp1}, this suggests that these players have a statistically significant positive effect on the probability of scoring a goal when shooting.
 The results can also be interpreted from a domain-specific viewpoint.
 Most of the top ten players are well-known strikers in the top leagues of Europe.
-A more surprising result shows that Lionel Messi and Cristiano Ronaldo, the two players widely regarded as the best players in that time, while still having comparably high empirical rGAX values (ranking in the top 60 from 728 players), do not achieve a value of rGAX which is significant at conventional levels.
+A more surprising result shows that Lionel Messi and Cristiano Ronaldo, the two players widely regarded as the best players at that time, while still having comparably high empirical rGAX values (ranking in the top 60 from 728 players), do not achieve a value of rGAX which is significant at conventional levels.
+Also the wide confidence interval for the rGAX of L.\ Messi stands out.
+One possible explanation is that in the 2015/16 La Liga season, L.\ Messi performed rather poorly in terms of traditional shooting metrics, with him scoring the second lowest number of goals compared to all other seasons from 2009 onwards.
 While the results are interesting and allow for a much deeper insight into the analysis of soccer player shooting skills than GAX, they have to be interpreted with care.
 On the one hand, rGAX only allow for identifying shooting skills of soccer players, but there may be other aspects determining outstanding soccer players.
 On the other hand, there are a number of potential practical considerations which relate to the underlying assumptions of using (r)GAX: The independence assumption necessary for valid inference, small effective sample size due to the limited number of goals, the need for multiplicity corrections, and the choice of control variables for the regression models.
 In Section~\ref{subsec:pc}, we discuss these practical considerations when interpreting the results in more detail.